Aubrey O’Day Shows Off Hourglass Figure In Cut-Out Bikini

 O’Day posed standing up with her legs apart, as she extended her arms into the air.
 She wore her hair down in an orange hairstyle, as she looked into the distance.
 Her locks fell in the front of her face, obscuring it.

-The bikini was light blue, and popped against the sky in the backdrop.
+The bikini was light blue and popped against the sky in the backdrop.
 The top appeared to be a classic-cut with thin straps, while the bottoms featured two, large cut-outs on her hips.

 Aubrey added a video filter to the image, which made it appear as though small bits of light were floating towards the singer from the right side of the frame.

-The update was geotagged in Malibu, California, and seemed to keep the summer vibes rolling even though it’s the beginning of October.
+The update was geotagged in Malibu, California, and it seemed to keep the summer vibes rolling even though it’s the beginning of October.

 This update has been viewed over 11,000 times in the first half-hour since it was posted, with fans leaving plenty of compliments in the comments section.